kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/09_Testing.md

 # Testing coroutines

 Let's discuss how to test the code that uses coroutines.
-It'd be nice to test our solutions and make sure that the solution with concurrent coroutines is faster than the solution with `suspend` functions, and check that the solution with channels is faster than the simple "progress" one.
+It'd be nice to test our solutions, make sure that the solution with concurrent coroutines is faster than the solution with `suspend` functions, and check that the solution with channels is faster than the simple "progress" one.
 Let's have a look at how to compare the total running time of these solutions.